ironbats/persistence-mongo-db-sample/README.md

 # Requirements
-[JDK 8] - Minimum version of Java JDK 8
+[JDK 8] - Minimum version of Java JDK 8 </br>
+MongoDB installed in your machine

 # Build project